PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #3 - Build Configs

-The command below will run an ansible playbook and build the AVD generated configurations and store them in a local directory `intended/configs`.
+From the terminal window, run the command below to execute an ansible playbook and build the AVD generated configurations and store them in a local directory `intended/configs`.

 ``` bash
 make build